Tuesday, 2 December 2025

 Aki and Lachlan bought a beach house down the great ocean road just before Aki’s 12 month parental leave was up.

-Aki and Lachlan, and Kaito and Ava celebrated life on Aki and Lachlan’s beach house deck the next summer.
-The four of them went snorkelling around the rocks at Wye.
+We all went and celebrated life on Aki and Lachlan’s beach house deck the next summer.
+We all went snorkelling around the rocks at Wye River.
+That was a ‘hoot’, as ‘they’ say.

 Kaito organised a car rally to the country church house when it was done.
-Lachlan act as navigator and was so excited by the who experience he said he intended to buy a rally car of his own.
+Lachlan acted as navigator.
+I got my old Alfa 33 16V rally car out of storage and our mate Joshua went navigator.
+The others drove up in normal cars.
+Lachlan was so excited by the rally experience he said he intended to buy a rally car of his own.

 We all take turns in looking after Tao, he has a whole posse of acquired aunties and uncles who take care of him.
 He is a lovely little boy, easy going, easy to look after.